andrey5608/json-mock/README.md

 # json-mock

 how to start:
+- check that node js installed
+- run in console:
+ npm install -g json-server

-RUN in console: sh json-server db.json --routes routes.json
+ sh json-server db.json --routes routes.json

 then try to get queries: